Services Available from Student Health

-The Student Health Department seeks to provide services that target illnesses and problems that occur in the University Student population.
-It does not seek to, and is not resourced to provide a full GP service but has a range of services that may not be as easily accessible in the community.
-We do provide the following services
+The Student Health Department provides services that target illnesses and problems that occur in the University Student population.
+It is not resourced to provide a GP service, but we provide a range of services that may not be as easily accessible in the community.

 - Primary care of acute and chronic illnesses that present in the community

-- Contraception service including insertion of Long Acting implants
+- Contraception service including insertion of Long Acting implants and IUCDs "Coils"

-- Women’s Health, Cervical smear services.
+- Women’s Health, Cervical screening service, Abortion service

-- Screening and immunisation against infectious diseases.
+- Screening and immunisation for Healthcare Students.

-- Sexual Transmitted Infection diagnosis and treatment service
+- Sexual Transmitted Infection diagnosis and treatment

 - Travel Advice and Vaccinations.